 - Timing is everything: Be conscious of time.
 My husband and I do our best not to talk about work issues after business hours but if we have to, we ask the other person if they mind first.
 If they do mind, we respect their wishes.
 On the flip side, quick reminders or questions are always okay.
 We never talk about work at any holiday or special family gatherings.

-- Fun time: Even though the kids may be grown and you see each other at work, be sure to do things as a family that have nothing to do with work.
+- Fun time: Even though the kids may be grown and you see each other at work, be sure to do things as a family that has nothing to do with work.
 Some activities we like are yoga, swimming, fishing, crafts, cooking, community events, and shopping.
 The ladies like girls only outings, and the guys like their sports.
 We take at least one long weekend trip every year– all of us together.

 When it comes to family businesses, it’s important to set healthy limits as to where your work and family life do or don’t intersect.
 Figuring out those limits is often a trial and error process that isn’t always easy.
 Of course, it’s always worth it because, ultimately, it’s all about your favorite people.
 Family.